datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 As we have learned in this module, every variable has a class.
 It could be a character, numeric or logical.
 The function `class()` can be used to determine the class of an object.

-Since we can open more than one dataset in R, we need to specify where it can find a certain variable.
-To do this, we use something called an accessor, denoted by the `$` sign.
+Here we are going to determine the class of one of the variables in the murders data frame.
+To extract the variables from a data frame we use `$`, referred to as the accessor.

 If you look to the right, the R-script shows you an example for this.
 Let`s try it out for ourselves.